 Easter bread in German is called “Osterbrot”.
 "Ostern" is the word for Easter in German.
-"Brot" the word for bread.
+"Brot" is the word for bread.
 However, there are several different shapes for the bread.
 Each shape has a different name.

 - If the Easter bread has the typical round bread form, it is referred to as "Osterbrot".

-Symbolism of the Easter Bread form
+Symbolism of the Easter Bread Form

 How to Make German Easter Bread with Marzipan and Almonds.